anuket-project/anuket-specifications/doc/common/openstack-release.md

 # Anuket OpenStack Baseline Release Selection

-This section specifies policies for the selection of the next Anuket OpenStack baseline release and the number of releases that the Anuket specifications shall support:
+This section specifies policies for the selection of the next Anuket OpenStack baseline release and the number of releases that the Anuket shall support:
 -	criteria for the triggering of the next baseline selection
 -	criteria to use in choosing the next OpenStack release, and
 -	the number of OpenStack releases to be supported by Anuket specifications